S3 method for default

 An integer for how many replication points to add to the dataset.
 If

-represents the number of labels in y, must have 1 <= s <= k-1
+k represents the number of labels in y, must have 1 <= s <= k-1.
+The

-, which employs an algorithm similar to Andrews et
+method = 'heuristic', which employs an algorithm similar to Andrews et

-, the novel MIP method will be used.
+al. (2003).
+When method = 'mip', the novel MIP method will be used.
 When

-, the heuristic algorithm is computed using the
+method = 'qp-heuristic, the heuristic algorithm is computed using the

 dual SVM.
 See details.

-, to control the weight of the cost
+named vector, or TRUE, to control the weight of the cost

 parameter for each possible y value.
 Weights multiply against the cost

-, weights are calculated based on inverse counts of
+vector.
+If TRUE, weights are calculated based on inverse counts of

 instances with given label, where we only count one positive instance per

 bag.
-Otherwise, names must match the levels of y
+Otherwise, names must match the levels of y.

 list of additional parameters passed to the method that control computation with the following components:

-either a character the describes the kernel ('linear' or
+kernel either a character the describes the kernel ('linear' or

 'radial') or a kernel matrix at the instance level.

-argument needed for radial basis kernel.
+sigma argument needed for radial basis kernel.

-used when method = 'mip'
+used when method = 'mip' and kernel = 'radial' to generate a Nystrom

 approximation of the kernel features.

-argument used when method = 'heuristic'
+max_step argument used when method = 'heuristic'.
+Maximum steps of

 iteration for the heuristic algorithm.

-: argument used when method = 'heuristic'
+type: argument used when method = 'heuristic'.
+The type argument is

-passed to e1071::svm()
+passed to e1071::svm().

-argument used for all methods.
+scale argument used for all methods.
 A logical for whether to rescale

 the input before fitting.

-argument used when method = 'mip'
+verbose argument used when method = 'mip'.
+Whether to message output

 to the console.

-argument used when method = 'mip'
+time_limit argument used when method = 'mip'.
+FALSE, or a time

-limit (in seconds) passed to gurobi()
+limit (in seconds) passed to gurobi() parameters.
+If FALSE, no time

 limit is given.

-argument used when method = 'mip'
+start argument used when method = 'mip'.
+If TRUE, the mip program

-will be warm_started with the solution from method = 'qp-heuristic'
+will be warm_started with the solution from method = 'qp-heuristic' to

 potentially improve speed.